-- The class may occasionally be rescheduled

-- Probable midterm date: October 22

-- The final will be held on the date specified by the registrar (current projection is December 17-but that's very tentative)
+- Probable midterm date: October 26 - The final will be held on the date specified by the registrar.
+The current projection is December 23 (the last day of exam period), 1:10-4:00-but that's tentative.
+Do not make any travel plans that involve leaving campus before that.